qheilmann/CommandAPI-docs/docs/en/create-commands/registration.md

 - In this example, we add an alias, "broadcast", to the command.
 This allows the sender to use either `/broadcastmsg <message>` or `/broadcast <message>`.

-- By using `withPermission`, we require the sender to be an OP in order to run the command.
+- By using `withPermission`, we require the sender to be an OP to run the command.

 - We control what the command does using `executes` (this is described in more detail in [the section on command executors](./executors)).